jtouris/wwebjs-mongo/README.md

 # wwebjs-mongo
-A MongoDB plugin for whatsapp-web.js
+A MongoDB plugin for whatsapp-web.js!

+Use MongoStore to save your WhatsApp MultiDevice session on a MongoDB Database.

 ## Quick Links